 Substitute's Name Names of Absentees Period

 Teacher's Name

 Date

 Did you follow the lesson plans left?YesNo

 If not, please explain why and what you did.

 Were the lesson plans adequate?

+The same second pressure and quarter

 Did you have trouble finding equipment and materials ?

 Describe briefly the behavior of the class.

 List name(s) of problem students.

 General comments.